lingxusb/TXpredict/README.md

 ![github_v2](https://github.com/user-attachments/assets/89c81779-19f0-4184-a526-36ca36188abf)

 We present TXpredict, a transcriptome prediction tool that generalizes to novel microbial genomes.
-By leveraging information learned from a large protein language model (ESM2), TXpredict achieves an average Spearman correlation of 0.53 in predicting gene expressions for new bacterial genomes.
-We further extend this framework to predict transcriptomes for 900 additional microbial genomes spanning 280 genera, a large proportion of which remain uncharacterized at the transcriptional level.
+By leveraging information learned from a large protein language model (ESM2), TXpredict achieves an average Spearman correlation of 0.53 and 0.62 in predicting gene expression for new bacterial and fungal genomes.
+We further extend this framework to predict transcriptomes for 2,685 additional microbial genomes spanning 1,744 genera, a large proportion of which remain uncharacterized at the transcriptional level.
 Additionally, TXpredict enables the prediction of condition-specific gene expression, providing a powerful tool for understanding microbial adaptation and facilitating rational design of gene regulatory sequences.

 ## Table of Contents